This test is the best chance to determine if welds, joints, and the tank itself do not have any leaks before everything is set underground.

 The Environmental Protection Agency will only certify a tank when it has no leaks.

 The tank is filled with water that is infused with soap.
+Here’s more on the best practices for tank car leak prevention.

 The fuel tank is then pressurized.
 A careful inspection of all the weld points and pipe joints are conducted.